frsong/tf-examples/README.md

 pip install opencv-python
 ```

 For the most part, this is just a stripped-down version of the already excellent code at https://github.com/openai/universe-starter-agent.
 I hope it's a bit more readable and therefore easier to modify, but it's also not as general as the original code - for instance, it cannot play games over VNC and doesn't work for earlier versions of TensorFlow.
 Use `a3c_train.py` to train (note this uses tmux to launch processes by default). `a3c_train.py` calls `a3c_worker.py` to launch a parameter server called ps and `num-workers` workers that experience the environment.
 Use TensorBoard to monitor progress during training and `a3c_test.py` at any time to generate a video of the agent playing.
-Both examples only use 2 workers, but basically the more workers (with more cores) the better.
+Both examples use just 2 workers, but basically the more workers (with more cores) the better.

 *Note*: If you are using a virtual environment you have to put `source [path to activate] [environment name]` in your .bashrc file so the correct environment is used when new shells are opened.